diana-hep/oamap/README.rst

 In short, the dataset appears to be a collection of Python objects.
 However, it's actually a set of Numpy arrays.
 One hint that you may have noticed is the time lag whenever you requested a new attribute, such as star name or planet orbital period, the first time you accessed it from *any* star or planet.
 This is because the request triggered a download of the entire attribute array, containing values for all stars and planets, through our ``DataSource``.

-To look behind the scenes and see these arrays, do
+To peek behind the scenes and see these arrays, look at

 .. code-block:: python